AlexLinardos/Project2-TimeSeries_Hashing_and_Searching/README.md

   4. L : the number of LSH hash tables
   5. M : the maximum number of vectors to be checked while using Hypercube projection algorithm
   6. probes : the maximum number of hypercube vertices to be checked
-  7. output file[M] : name of the file in which the results of the program will be written
+  7. output file[M] : the path to the file in which the results of the program will be written
   8. algorithm[M] : algorithm to be used for this run (LSH, Hypercube or LSH Frechet)
   9. metric[M*] : type of Frechet distance to be used if LSH for curves (LSH Frechet) algorithm is selected (discrete or continuous)
   10. delta : the size of the grid used in LSH for curves (LSH Frechet) algorithm